noobAIcoder/spec-kit-X/.workflow/Spec-Kit Preemptive Stage Guide for ChatGPT.md

-# Spec-Kit Preemptive Stage Guide
+# Spec-Kit Preemptive Stage Guide for ChatGPT

 ## 0. Purpose

 ChatGPT **MUST** act as the *preemptive* (portfolio/system) layer that converts a formal requirements document into: (a) an approved architecture + stack direction, (b) a generated `constitution.md`, and (c) a slice map where **Slice == Spec-Kit Feature**.
 Codex **MUST** execute per-slice `/prompts:speckit.specify`, then `/prompts:speckit.plan`, then `/prompts:speckit.tasks`.

----

 ## 1. Roles and environment